GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ```

 This JSON object describes the extension's capabilities and configuration.
 For example, the `"action"` key
 declares the image Chrome should use as the action's icon and the HTML page to show in a popup when the action is clicked.
-You can download the icon [here][hello-icon].
+[Download the icon][hello-icon] to your directory, and be sure to change its name to match what's in the `"default_icon"` key.

 For the popup, create a file named `hello.html`, and add the following code: